 Human-Centered Cyber-Physical Systems

-The term cyber-physical systems (CPS) refers to the merging of IT and the real world and therefore lies in the intersection of various engineering disciplines (mechanical, electrical, construction and informatics).
-Cyber-physical systems form the basis for many modern systems, as machines need to gain an understanding of the real world in order to be able to influence it by way of actuator technology.
-This creates a feedback loop that determines how our digitalized environment will behave in the future.
+The term "Cyber-Physical Systems" (CPS) stands for the fusion of information technology with the real world and thus lies at the intersection of the disciplines of mechanical engineering, electrical engineering, construction sciences, and computer science as well as medicine.
+CPS forms the basis for many modern technical systems because machines must be given an understanding of the real world to be able to exert a targeted influence on it through actuators.
+This results in a control loop that will decisively determine how our digitized environment will behave in the future.

 "Human-Centered Cyber-Physical Systems" (HCPS) involve humans in this control loop.
 This means that the system acts on the human being and vice versa the human being acts on the system.
 In addition to the engineering perspective, psychological methods are also used to investigate how humans behave in such an environment.

 Based on empirical findings and models based on them, statements are to be made about how complex HCPS behave.
 Research on HCPS creates the basis for innovative applications.
 For example, new approaches in sensor technology are being investigated.

 In the field of radio technologies with the highest transmission rates for the fifth-generation mobile phone network or for networking the "Internet of Things", cooperative projects with international visibility already exist in the faculty.